nguyentungg/newsletter-signup-nodejs/README.md

 # newsletter-signup-nodejs
-A NodeJS project for Your audience to subscribe new letters from you.
+A NodeJS project that help my audience to subscribe to get new letters.

 ## How To Use
 ![image](https://user-images.githubusercontent.com/16759685/137022961-7b1d5f0b-6128-4cb7-9fa2-a7568d171302.png)